aliyun/terraform-provider-alicloud/website/docs/r/nlb_server_group.html.markdown

 subcategory: "Network Load Balancer (NLB)"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_nlb_server_group"
-sidebar_current: "docs-alicloud-resource-nlb-server-group"
 description: |-
   Provides a Alicloud NLB Server Group resource.
 ---

 # alicloud_nlb_server_group

 Provides a NLB Server Group resource.

 For information about NLB Server Group and how to use it, see [What is Server Group](https://www.alibabacloud.com/help/en/server-load-balancer/latest/createservergroup-nlb).